brianadams2337/acme-shop-flo/.changeset/seven-pans-change.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-[Tracking] Correct search_destination attribute when clicking on a page suggestion
+[Tracking] Corrected `search_destination` attribute when clicking on a page suggestion.